MrBoombastic/WebAuthn2Go/README.md

 Used sources:

-- https://www.corbado.com/glossary/attestation and other glossary entries - easy readable
+- https://www.corbado.com/glossary/attestation and other glossary entries - readable, but sometimes too simple
 - https://webauthn.guide/ - general overview
 - https://www.w3.org/TR/webauthn/ - THE specification

+> [!WARNING]
+> This library supports only Go 1.24 and above.

 ## Example